 Students will be considered as being homeschooled when:

 - The parent or guardian contacts their child(ren)’s public school to let them know that they are withdrawing to homeschool.

 - The parent or guardian submits a signed Intent to Homeschool Form.
 The Intent form must be filed annually by September 15th, or within two weeks of the beginning of any quarter, trimester or semester.
-Forms may be submitted in two ways:
+Forms may be submitted to the superintendent's designee in two ways:

 - Scan and email to: email@example.com

 Edmonds School District